tainstr/misura.client/misura/client/doc/install.rst

 =======
 |m4| for |win| XP / Vista / 7 / 8 can be downloaded as a compressed zip file, containing executable files, libraries and data.

-Precompiled packages are available on |m| public repository: `https://bitbucket.org/tainstr/misura.client/downloads`_
+Precompiled executables and example data packages are available on |m| public repository: `https://github.com/tainstr/misura.client/releases`_

 1. Extract all contents of the zip file to ``C:\misura``.
 	.. tip:: Experienced users can choose their preferred location.
 Please consider that placing the application on external hard-drives or slow storage devices can significantly affect startup time.